Close

 Ferozepore’s strategic position in the northwest of the country has resulted in its being part of many military expenditions in the area.
 During the first Anglo-Sikh war in 1845, it due to the negligence of the British commander at Ferozepore that the Khalsa was able to cross the Sutlej unopposed.
 When Lord Hardinge declared war on the Sikhs, the first battle was fought at Mudki, 20 miles south-east of Ferozepore.
 In 1838, Ferozepore was the centre from where British troops advanced to Kabul during the rist Anglo-Afghan war.

 Three heroic martyrs of India’s freedom struggle Shaheed Bhagat Singh and his associates Shaheed Rajguru and Shaheed Sukhdev have their final resting place on the banks of the river Sutlej in Ferozepur.
 On March 23, 1931, despite popular protest, these three heros were executed in Lahore and were stealthily cremated in the dead of night near Ferozepore.
-They were killed for raising the flag of revolutionary terrorism against the British, displaying their deep patriotism and defiance for the foreign rulers till the very end.
+They were killed for raising the flag of revolutionary against the British, displaying their deep patriotism and defiance for the foreign rulers till the very end.

 Today, a Shaheed Bhagat Singh Memorial marks the spot and every year on March 23, thousands of people gather to pay homage of these noble heroes.
 Ferozepore has another historical memorial, the Saragarhi Gurudwara, commemorating the sacrifice of 21 Sikh soldiers who perished at Saragarhi in Baluchistan.
 On 12 September, every year, people gather here to pay tribute to the heroic soldiers and celebrate Saragarhi Day.
 The memorial service also provides an occasion for exservicemen to have a reunion.